Mihai Olos: Being informed – the provincial artist's secret. Approaches to urbanism

 The year 1970 came with a great loss for the artist: his great supporter, art critic Petru Comarnescu's death.
 But he had already become "visible" in the artworld of Bucharest and especially among the literati.
 The artist capable to not only to sing but also recite from Romanian or other great poets for hours had been accepted as one of them, a remarkable poet himself still more an artist for he had no ambition to collect his poems in a volume.

-If the artist was remarked at first sight for his good looks, unconventional clothing either with original pieces from the countryside, or just inspired from the folk costumes from his region of birth or Oaş, sometimes tailored by himself, in conversation he would impress his partners with information coming from various fields, his wide knowledge of poetry – for he first had wanted to become a poet –, arts and philosophy, and also his interest in sciences.
+If the artist was remarked at first sight for his good looks, unconventional clothing either with original pieces from the countryside, or just inspired from the folk costumes from his region of birth or Oaș, sometimes tailored by himself, in conversation he would impress his partners with information coming from various fields, his wide knowledge of poetry – for he first had wanted to become a poet –, arts and philosophy, and also his interest in sciences.
 Since he had learned to read, books played an important place in his life.
 While a student, he not only visited art shows and museums but spent time in libraries as well, reading art history, studying reproductions in albums, including books on the index from which he made notes for later on.

-Having read the Romanian Andrei Oţetea's general presentation of the Renaissance in 1964, the translation of Giorgio Vasari's lives of painters and sculptors, having seen albums with reproductions, Mihai Olos had gone to Italy well informed about the Italian Renaissance and its artists.
+Having read the Romanian Andrei Oțetea's general presentation of the Renaissance in 1964, the translation of Giorgio Vasari's lives of painters and sculptors, having seen albums with reproductions, Mihai Olos had gone to Italy well informed about the Italian Renaissance and its artists.
 After his return he felt a need to confront his own impressions with those who wrote about Italian art.
 The first book he read was Jakob Burckhardt's comments on Renaissance, Irina Mavrodin's translation of Élie Faure's history of Italian art, Bernard Berenson's book on Renaissance artists and others.

 Nevertheless, what had made the greatest impact on Mihai Olos was Paul Valéry's Introduction to Leonardo da Vinci's Method.
 He read the Romanian version dwelling upon the text as well as on the marginal notes.
 He read with the same curiosity books on modern art.
 Giulio Carlo Argan's essays on the fall and salvation of modern art that came with the presentation of important artists, and also Jean Grenier's essayas on contemporary art.
 In the Meridiane Press' collection of currents and synthesis, the young artist found the Romanian version of Nicolas Schöffer's Le nouvel esprit artistique.
 The chapters on the three stages of dynamic sculpture, spatial dynamism, open structures, events and suspense, the suppression of the object and the illustrations representing Schöffer's cybernetic tower and other projects were of great interest to Mihai Olos.
 He was only happy to insert his own mark, a drawing that represents his essential structure, onto an open space in the chapter on cybernetics.